|

 from their heads, and facing away from each other with their heads forming or occupying the corners of the mouth.
 When the

-figure is depicted only in profile (more common), the mouth has the form of a bird
+figure is depicted only in profile (more common), the mouth has the form of a

 facing toward the back of the head.
-This gives an appearance

 Sometimes

-the mouth takes the form of a big toothy grin. ____ Eyes
+the mouth takes the form of a big toothy grin.

 typically circular

-the form of a bird or bird-human head.
 The eyes seem to have received particular attention to detail, and are

 among the most quickly recognizable evidence of human agency in

 the lithic artifact material.
+Sometimes they are micro-carved into

 A